dominikrys/rust-exercism/README.md

 # Exercism Rust Exercises

-Solutions to problems in the [Exercism Rust track](https://exercism.io/my/tracks/rust).
+Solutions to problems in the [Exercism Rust track](https://exercism.io/tracks/rust).

+## Running

+The [Exercism CLI](https://exercism.org/cli-walkthrough) is needed to run these solutions.
+Follow the [instruction on Exercism](https://exercism.org/docs/using/solving-exercises/working-locally) for further information.

 ## Useful commands